-Field Impacts Mitigation Measures negative and long-term but training. reversible by mitigation • Produce and implement a O&M H&S plan which include measures. measures as: (i) excluding the public from worksites; (ii) ensuring all workers are provided with and required to use footwoor gloves goggles and maske) at all times: (iii) providing (H&S) training ^a for all site personnel: (iv) documenting procedures to be followed for all site activities; and (v) maintaining accident reports and records. • Arrange for readily available first aid unit including an adequate supply of sterilized dressing materials and appliances • Provide H&S orientation training to all new workers to work at the site personal protective protection and preventing injuring to fellow workers: • Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; • Mark and provide sign boards.
-Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate. • Disallow worker exposure to noise level greater than 85 hearing protection.
+Field Impacts Mitigation Measures Produce and implement a O&M H&S plan which include measures as: (i) excluding the public from worksites; (ii) ensuring all workers are provided with and required to use personal protective equipment (reflectorized vests, footwear, gloves, goggles and masks) at all times; (iii) providing (H&S) training^a for all site personnel; (iv) documenting procedures to be followed for all site activities; and (v) maintaining accident reports and records.
+Arrange for readily available first aid unit including an adequate supply of sterilized dressing materials and appliances Provide H&S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Mark and provide sign boards.
+Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate.
+Disallow worker exposure to noise level greater than 85 dBA for duration of more than 8 hours per day without hearing protection.
 The use of hearing protection shall be enforced actively.

-Some of the key areas that may be covered during training as they relate to the primary causes of accidents include (i) slips, trips and falls; (ii) personal protective equipment; (iii) ergonomics, repetitive motion, and manual handling; (iv) workplace transport; and (v) legislation and responsibilities.
+^a Some of the key areas that may be covered during training as they relate to the primary causes of accidents include (i) slips, trips and falls; (ii) personal protective equipment; (iii) ergonomics, repetitive motion, and manual handling; (iv) workplace transport; and (v) legislation and responsibilities.
 Training can provide the foundations of competence but it does not necessarily result in a competent worker.
 Therefore, it is essential to assess staff competence to ensure that the training provided is relevant and effective.
 Supervision and monitoring arrangements shall be in place to ensure that training has been effective and the worker is competent at their job.
 The level of supervision and monitoring required is a management decision that shall be based on the risks associated with the job, the level of competence required, the experience of the individual and whether the worker works as part of a team or is a lone worker.